-We had cash and cash equivalents of \$13.5 million and marketable securities of \$3.1 million as of March 31, 2017.
-Our existing cash and cash equivalents and marketable securities as of March 31, 2017 will be used primarily to fund the first of two INOpulse for PAH Phase 3 trials and to a lesser extent for the Phase 2 trials for PH-COPD and PH-IPF.
-As of March 31, 2017, we had \$6.2 million prepayments of research and development expenses related to our amended drug supply agreement with Ikaria and the clinical research organization we have partnered with for the first of the two Phase 3 clinical trials for INOpulse for PAH.
+We had cash and cash equivalents of \$11.0 million and marketable securities of \$3.9 million as of June 30, 2017.
+Our existing cash and cash equivalents and marketable securities as of June 30, 2017 will be used primarily to fund the first of two INOpulse for PAH Phase 3 trials and to a lesser extent for the Phase 2 trials for PH-COPD and ILD.
+As of June 30, 2017, we had \$4.7 million prepayments of research and development expenses related to our amended drug supply agreement with Ikaria and the clinical research organization we have partnered with for the first of the two Phase 3 clinical trials for INOpulse for PAH.
 The corresponding prepayments balance as of December 31, 2016 was \$7.2 million.

-On May 27, 2016, we entered into the Sales Agreement, with the Distribution Agents, pursuant to which we may issue and sell shares of our common stock having an aggregate offering price of up to \$5.7 million through the Distribution Agents.
-As of March 31, 2017, we sold 1,025,793 shares for gross and net proceeds of \$2.2 million and \$2.1 million, respectively, under our effective shelf registration statement on Form S-3 and the related prospectus supplement dated May 27, 2016 and filed with the SEC on May 27, 2016.
-Effective April 26, 2017, we terminated the Sales Agreement as we do not intend to utilize the Sales Agreement to raise additional capital.
+On May 5, 2016, we filed a shelf registration statement with the SEC on Form S-3, which as amended became effective on May 23, 2016.
+The shelf registration will allow the Company to issue, from time to time at prices and on terms to be determined prior to the time of any such offering, up to \$30.0 million of any combination of the Company's common stock, preferred stock, debt securities, warrants, rights, purchase contracts or units, either individually or in units.
+As of June 30, 2017, the Company had sold 1,025,793 shares for gross and net proceeds of \$2.2 million and \$2.1 million, respectively, under the Company's effective shelf registration statement on Form S-3 and the related prospectus supplement dated May 27, 2016 and filed with the SEC on May 27, 2016.

-On November 22, 2016, we filed a registration statement with the SEC, on Form S-1, which as amended became effective on November 22, 2016.
+On October 25, 2016, we filed a registration statement on Form S-1 with the SEC which as amended became effective on November 22, 2016.
 On November 29, 2016, we completed the sale of 17,142,858 Class A Units consisting of an aggregate of 17,142,858 shares of our common stock and warrants exercisable for up to 17,142,858 shares of our common stock at a price of \$0.70 per Unit, or the Secondary Offering, resulting in net proceeds of \$10.9 million, after deducting placement fees of \$0.8 million and offering costs of \$0.3 million.
-Each warrant will have an exercise price per full share of common stock equal to \$0.80, will be immediately exercisable and will expire five years from the date on which such warrant becomes exercisable.
+Each warrant has an exercise price per full share of common stock equal to \$0.80, is immediately exercisable and expires five years from the date on which such warrant becomes exercisable.
 The warrants require cash settlement by us under certain situations.
-During the quarter ended March 31, 2017, we received proceeds of \$0.5 million for the exercise of 648,586 warrants.
+During the six months ended June 30, 2017, we received proceeds of \$0.5 million for the exercise of 648,586 warrants.